gar1t/erlang-patterns/METHODOLOGY.md

 - A pattern SHOULD be used and something you can observe.

-- Preferably, a pattern SHOULD be repeated and over enough time to inform one's experience.
+- A pattern SHOULD be repeated and over enough time to inform one's experience.

 - A pattern MUST feel good when used.